ARC College of Experts

 Its members are experts of international standing drawn from the Australian research community: from higher education, industry and public sector research organisations.

-ARC College nominations are approved by the ARC CEO for appointments of one to three years.
+ARC College of Experts nominations are approved by the ARC CEO for appointments of one to three years.

-There are currently 135 members of the ARC College.
+There are currently 134 members on the ARC College of Experts.